 The city is on an exciting journey to build the world’s newest city.
 Out of the damage of the earthquakes that hit Canterbury in 2010 and 2011 there has come an extraordinary opportunity to boldly redesign the city with a focus on the future.

 This unique environment has created business and employment opportunities in Christchurch that cannot be matched in other parts of the country, especially in the IT sector.
-Whitecliffe I.T./Tech courses are provided in Christchurch.
+Whitecliffe Information Technology courses are provided in Christchurch.

 Here is some more information to help with your decision to travel to New Zealand to study at Whitecliffe.